journalshq/storage-service/README.md

-Typescript and Express.js
+Storage Service
 =========================

-An Express.js project implemented using Typescript with strongly typed objects:
+A service responsible for storing and retrieving content on IPFS, Filecoin

 # Installation

 Clone the repository

 ```
 npm install
 ```

 For development: